Home

 Yes.
 There was twenty years of research and testing of the WTM program.

-For forty years studying mind-body connections and thirteen years in and out of schools, Catherine Rosasco-Mitchell and a team of educators, administrators, and child development specialists collaborated, refined, and tested the techniques with children.
+For forty years studying mind-body connections and thirteen years in and out of schools, Catherine Mitchell and a team of educators, administrators, and child development specialists collaborated, refined, and tested the techniques with children.

 Four elementary schools participated.
 Specifically, Kohala Elementary School (our pilot school) (2008 to 2016) and Hawaii Preparatory Academy’s (HPA) lower school were foundational in helping test the program.